pokt-network/pocket/persistence/docs/PROTOCOL_STATE_HASH.md

 # AppHash <!-- omit in toc -->

+This document describes the persistence module internal implementation of how the state hash is updated.
+Specifically, what happens once the `UpdateStateHash` function in [persistence module interface](../../shared/modules/persistence_module.go) is called.

 ## Update State Hash

 This flow shows the interaction between the PostgresDB and MerkleTrees to compute the state hash.